Costa Brava Travel Guide: The Art of Experiential Travel in Costa Brava

 The one that blew us all away was an oak infused gin and tonic.
 Gerard pulled out some kind of contraption where we added oak tree shavings, burned these, and then used the smoke to infuse our G&Ts for a unique flavour.
 The whole spectacle looked like a magic show as smoke slowly filled the glass, and there was plenty of ooh-ing and ahh-ing from a rather merry crowd.

-Enjoy travel in Costa Brava with a hot air balloon flight.
+Enjoy travel in Costa Brava with a hot air balloon flight for beautiful and unique vantage points and adventure

-Vol de Coloms hot air balloon flight in Costa Brava.
+Vol de Coloms hot air balloon flight in Costa Brava with a shadow being cast over the farm field

 Flying in a hot air balloon over volcanoes